alvst/homebridge-switchbot-thermostat/README.md

    c.
 The length of a Bearer Token's expiration can be changed in Homebridge -> ⋮ -> UI Settings -> Advanced -> Session Timeout (in seconds)

-5. I recommend putting your Thermostat on a separate bridge.
-6. Configure the package.json by adding a new accessory:
+5. Configure the package.json by adding a new accessory:

 ```json
     "accessories": [